PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/advanced-computer-architectures/README.md

 You can view/download the PDF [here](notes/advanced-computer-architectures.pdf).
 In the [notes folder](notes/), you can also see the source code.

+I also made a [simple formulary](notes/formulary.pdf) to take to the exam.

 For any issue, [use the appropriate section](https://github.com/PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/issues).

 ## Course Syllabus